 Kevin: Yes, absolutely.
 So there’s been some work in my field of democratic theory that’s been attempting to highlight what political parties do for democracy.
 Because as I mentioned before, they do quite a lot of very important things that, for me, it’s the simplifying task.
 They help make the very complicated thing that we call politics more understandable.
 They take all the dimensions and all the issues, and they package them up, and they say, “Hey, here’s what it means to vote for us.
 Here’s what it means to vote for the other party,” and so forth.

 So, parties, ideally, do that kind of thing.
 And a lot of us who are working on this are like, “Look, parties are actually not terrible necessarily.”
 We’re a lot of contrarians in my field, so we’re often– everybody’s talking badly about parties, and we’re like, “But what if they’re good?”
 But very importantly, that’s conditional.
-I would argue, and I emphasize that sometimes, parties can do democracy good service, but that is conditional on their facing competition.
+I would argue, and I emphasize that sometimes, parties can do democracy a good service, but that is conditional on their facing competition.
 When parties do not need to compete with each other, when they can rely upon their voters, or, as you were suggesting, your questions was suggesting, when there are strategies that the parties know that they can use to manipulate, shape the electorate, keep certain voters out, we have a long history of that in this country, obviously, in that case, the parties can become what’s called a cartel.

 They can collaborate with each other implicitly to try to shape the electorate, keep out certain groups, keep out certain issues from politics so that they can create a nice, stable basis of very, very limited competition between them.
 There are some reasons that– I should say, some people see the US as falling into this catalyzed competition.
-I don’t know that I would say that.
+I don’t know what I would say.
 Actually, I think in the US, what we have is very, very limited competition, and that’s the problem.

 I think we need competition everywhere in the United States.
 Having single-party states is a bad thing.
 Having very few of the seats in the House of Representatives be competitive, very few seats in the US Senate be competitive.
 I think this is a huge problem for our politics because it encourages parties to be their worst selves.
 It encourages the parties, as you say, to chase the most reliable voters, which is to say, the most extreme voters.
 Those are the ones that they want to turn out to vote.